MrEbabi/Woocommerce-Stock-Report/README.md

 - Percentage entry for regular price and sale price
 - Hide/Show Product

+Plugin To-Do:

+- Text strings must be translatable and escaped.
+- Comments in English.
+- Sanitize all POST and GET data.

 Bug:

 - When a regular price or sale price is updated, it also tries to update stock with empty input, no change in stock numbers but shows it in the operation logs with a blank alert (done).